Madhur Jaffrey: New York City (1958–1969)

 By 1965, the Jaffreys' marriage had collapsed.
-Madhur arranged for their children to live with her parents and sister in Delhi while Madhur went to Mexico for the formal divorce proceedings.
-The divorce was finalized in 1966.
+Jaffrey arranged for their children to live with her parents and sister in Delhi while Jaffrey went to Mexico for the formal divorce proceedings.

-Madhur visited to India for the shooting of Shakespeare Wallah (1965).
+Jaffrey visited to India for the shooting of Shakespeare Wallah (1965).
 After the film's shooting was complete, she lived in India with her children until Ismail Merchant decided that she needed to be at the Berlin International Film Festival because he had entered the film in competition there.
 In Berlin, she won the Silver Bear for Best Actress award.
 Sanford Allen, a violinist she had met when she was a guide at the Lincoln Center for the Performing Arts in New York City, sent her a bunch of roses on her win.
-Jaffrey returned to New York City when the film was screened at the New York Film Festival.
-She and Sanford Allen met again and decided to pursue a relationship seriously.

 In 1966 Ismail Merchant, in search of further publicity for the film, decided to cultivate The New York Times food critic Craig Claiborne.
-He persuaded Claiborne to profile Jaffrey as an actress who could also cook.
+He persuaded Claiborne to profile Jaffrey as an actress who could cook.
 When Claiborne agreed, Jaffrey borrowed a friend's apartment in which to meet him since she felt she could not do so in the one-bedroom apartment on Eleventh Street that she shared with Allen.
 She rearranged the furniture in the borrowed apartment and made stuffed green peppers, koftas in sour cream and cucumber raita.

-In 1967, Jaffrey traveled to India to attend a black-tie premiere of Shakespeare Wallah in Delhi hosted by the British High Commissioner to India, John Freeman and his wife, Catherine.
+In 1967, Jaffrey travelled to India to attend a black-tie premiere of Shakespeare Wallah in Delhi hosted by the British High Commissioner to India, John Freeman and his wife, Catherine.
 At the premiere she met Marlon Brando, an actor Jaffrey admired deeply for his method acting technique.
-Brando was in India to raise money for UNICEF and the film premiere also served as a fund-raiser.
+Brando was in India to raise money for UNICEF and the film premiere served as a fund-raiser.
 Later that year, Jaffrey shot scenes for Merchant Ivory's next film, The Guru (1969).
 She returned from India with her children.
 The family, along with Sanford Allen, moved into a 14th-floor apartment in a Greenwich Village co-op.
-In order to better provide for her children, she became a freelance writer for food and travel magazines, covering subjects as diverse as paintings, music, dance, drama, sculpture, and architecture.
+To better provide for her children, she became a freelance writer for food and travel magazines, covering subjects as diverse as paintings, music, dance, drama, sculpture, and architecture.

-In 1969, Madhur married Sanford Allen, who at the time was a violinist with the New York Philharmonic Orchestra.
+In 1969, Jaffrey married Sanford Allen, who at the time was a violinist with the New York Philharmonic Orchestra.